kyamagu/mexopencv/README.markdown

 You can optionally add a testing script for your new function.
 The testing convention in mexopencv is that testing scripts are all written as a static function in a MATLAB class.
-For example, `test/unit_tests/TestFilter2D.m` is a class that describes test cases for `filter2d` function.
-Inside of the class, a couple of test cases are written as a static function whose name starts with 'test'.
+For example, `test/unit_tests/TestFilter2D.m` is a class that describes test cases for `cv::filter2d` function.
+Inside of the class, a couple of test cases are written as static functions whose name start with 'test'.

 If there is such a class inside `test/unit_tests/`, typing `make test` would invoke all test cases and show your result.
-Use `test/` directory to place any resource file necessary for testing.
-An example of testing class is shown below:
+Use `test/` directory to place any resource files necessary for testing.
+An example of testing class is shown
+below:

 ``` matlab
 classdef TestMyFunc